 Every project is unique – just combine the screws that fit your treehouse perfectly!

 Another classic among the 1-tree platform constructions are wood strut support structures.
 The struts are very easy to prefabricate and assemble – with our Strut Support Safety, you can even adjust the height afterwards!

 - Hardwood < 16 m² (172 ft²)

 The “Brackets” should be loaded as evenly as possible.

-You can also cheat here by staggering the height of the bracket pairs so that the screws do not get in each other’s way (see above).
+Of course, you can also offset the height of the Bracket pairs so that the Tree Screws do not get in each other’s way (see above).

 Variant 1 – wood struts screwed directly on the trunk

 This is a quick and cheap solution for temporary treehouses.

 Moisture can build up between the tree and the strut at the point of contact, and the strut can rot there.
 If your tree is still very small and young (< 40 cm), we advise against screwing wooden beams directly to the trunk – the trunk still wants to grow strongly in width and could be hindered or will simply push your struts away.